-Section 5.
+Section 2.
 Use Tax Safe Harbor.
 This section establishes a safe harbor provision for the payment of use tax according to a lookup table provided by the Tax Administrator.
 Filers who purchase taxable items from vendors that do not collect or remit Rhode Island sales tax are responsible for the payment of use tax on those purchases.
 Personal income tax return forms will include a table to assist filers with the determination of use tax owed based on the filer's Rhode Island adjusted gross income and single purchases over \$1,000.
 Proper filing of use tax, per the Tax Administrator's instructions, will absolve the filer from the requirement to pay any additional taxes owed as well as any penalties.
+This tool is another method to voluntarily comply with current law.
 The Budget assumes \$2.2 million in new use tax will be remitted.